endormi/awesome-dj/README.md

 ## Documentation 📑

-Django’s [official documentation](https://docs.djangoproject.com/en/3.0/) is more than enough for developers.
+Django’s [official documentation](https://docs.djangoproject.com/en/3.0/) is more than enough.
 You can easily find solutions if you get stuck.
-On top of that, Stack Overflow is flooded with questions & answers related to Django.
+On top of that, Stack Overflow is filled with questions & answers related to Django.

 ## Open Source Community 🗃

 Being open source and insanely popular, Django has created a helpful community.
-I’m assuming you’re aware of the advantages of open source software.
-Django has the same advantages.

-So far we’ve seen that Django created a lot of libraries of its own, so it might surprise you that it didn’t create any library for testing.
+So far we’ve seen that Django created a lot of libraries of its own, so it might be surprising that it didn’t create any library for testing.
 It doesn’t mean that Django framework doesn’t support testing, it most certainly does.
 They have a complete section dedicated to [testing](https://docs.djangoproject.com/en/3.0/topics/testing/).
 Python itself provides a great testing library, so it wouldn't be very useful to develop a testing library.

 Django is the perfect balance between performance, architecture, development effort, security and scalability.